aws-samples/amazon-appflow/CF-template/README.md

 To learn more about how to use AWS CloudFormation to provision and manage Amazon AppFlow resources , visit our **[documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_AppFlow.html)**.

-**Note:** We have added comments in the template below for the ease of understanding on how CF Template works.
+**Note:** We have added comments in the template below for the ease of understanding on how CF Template works for AppFlow.
 You will not be able to run the template code if it has comments on it.
-To use the code as it is, you can use this **[file](https://github.com/aws-samples/amazon-appflow/blob/master/CF-template/cf-template-sfdc-to-s3.json)** which has the code without comments.
+To use the code as it is, you can use this **[clean file](https://github.com/aws-samples/amazon-appflow/blob/master/CF-template/cf-template-sfdc-to-s3.json)** which has the code without comments.

 **About CF Template:** This template helps build a flow from Salesforce to S3.